Mintbase/templates/simple-token-drop/README.md

 **DEMO:** https://token-drop-template.mintbase.xyz/

 This example illustrates the creation of a straightforward minting landing page with pre-defined metadata.
-Users can seamlessly connect their wallets and initiate the minting process.
+Users can connect or create a wallet to initiate the minting process.
 Additionally, an option is available to generate an account that will be automatically imported into the Mintbase wallet, complete with the corresponding NFT.

 ## Run the project
     pnpm i